CORMAC JONES

 The icon:

 This icon of St. Brendan the Voyager, though a fine icon, features the Navigator with a Roman-style tonsure (ritual haircut), which is a distracting historical error.
-The early Celtic tonsure that St. Brendan would have had includes shaving the bangs in the front along with the spot on top.
+The early Celtic tonsure that St. Brendan would have had entails a triangular shape only the top point of which would be visible from the front, behind the bangs (see Daniel McCarthy, “On the Shape of the Insular Tonsure,” Celtica 24, 2003, pp. 140–67).
 Those in the British Isles abreast with the churches of Canterbury and Rome maligned this Celtic type of tonsure for its association, albeit unintentional, with the wicked Simon Magus from the Book of Acts.
 Yet many Celtic monks stubbornly stuck to it because it was the tradition of their saints.
 In later centuries it was dropped and the Roman tonsure, associated with the Apostle Peter, adopted.

 St. Cormac of the Sea: